TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/2a-creating-the-repositories.rst

 .. warning::

-   Repositories are *Singletons* therefore, there may only exist one instance of each class at one point in time during script-execution.
+   repositories are *Singletons* therefore, there may only exist one instance of each class at one point in time during script-execution.
 If a new instance is requested, the system will check whether an instance of the requested object exists already.
 In that case, the system will return the existing object instead of creating a new one.
 This is